International Women’s Day 2026: Canberra

 Their individual stories are being amplified on digital platforms and local networks around International Women’s Day.
 They will be showcased further at an in-person event in Canberra at the end of March.

-Because Jo and Jade both believe that leadership isn’t a ladder, it’s a table.
+Here are the portraits of the women and the stories Canberra should know.
+Because Jo and Jade both believe: Leadership isn’t a ladder, it’s a table.
 And there is room for more of us.